ColtonCMilstead/OrderSystemAPI/README.md

 - Then type "Update-Database".
 This will upload the databases under the OrderAPI database folder.
 - Open the InventoryAPI project
 - repeat Steps 2-4 to drop and update the database
-- Open the SQL Server Object Extension window in VS to view the DB tables for the OrderAPI and ProductAPI, respectively.
+- Open the SQL Server Object Extension window in VS to view the DB tables for the OrderAPI and ProductAPI DBs, respectively, under the MSSQLLocalDB folder.

 #ENTER AN ORDER ENTRY
   - Open Postman (or a software similar for making HTTP requests)